Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 Each string is a random generated string of 15 alphanumeric characters (+1 for the null terminator).
 A generated key may look like "ju1AOoeWT3LdJxL".
 The generated string doesn't need any extra heap allocation as Clang 5.0 (with libstdc++) will use the [small string optimization](https://stackoverflow.com/questions/10315041/meaning-of-acronym-sso-in-the-context-of-stdstring) for any string smaller or equal to 16 characters.
 This allows hash maps using open addressing to potentially avoid cache-misses on strings comparisons.

-The size of each `std::string` object is 32 bytes.
+The size of each `std::string` object is 32 bytes on the used compiler.

 #### Inserts: execution time (small strings)
 For each entry in the range  [0, nb_entries), we generate a string as key and insert it with the value 1.